mtijan/Iot_Klp_11/README.md

 # Iot_Klp_11

-# swe-G2-iot-project
-This is the repository for Group 2's IOT project for SWE course in UTM FKE.
+This is the repository for Group 11's IOT project for Parking System in UPer.

 ### Navigate this repo
 The list below stacks the most recently created folder at the top
 ```
-master
-L IdleWasher_Flask_API_Server     - A folder for the code used in making the Flask web server for the project (Milestone 3)
-L IdleWasher_ESP8266_LightSensor  - A folder for code used in the ESP8266 reading & sending data to server (Milestone 3)
-L images        - A folder for storing the pics used in README.md files.
-L UML diagrams  - A folder for the UML models for the main project (Milestone 2.1)
-L Test Flask Server - A test Flask Web app for suggesting a content (Milestone 1.3)
-L Test              - A Python script to test collaborating on Github (Milestone 1.2)

 ```